Skip navigation

 FWA connection advancements

-• There is robust demand for FWA in India, with the combined number of connections from Jio and Airtel reaching 12 million as of September 2025.
+• There is robust demand for FWA in India, with the combined number of connections from Jio and Airtel reaching almost 17 million at the end of Q1 2026.

 1.4bn